How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

-So you really want to nail that job interview?
-Then you better nail the follow up note, too.
+So, you really want to nail that job interview?
+Then you better nail the follow-up note, too.

 A thoughtful, well-written thank you note after a job interview will give you a leg up on the competition and will offer an opportunity to remind hiring managers just how awesome you are.